How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 We’ve all seen carnage on the road when a vehicle kills a deer.
 Quite often, the sight attracts scavenger birds.
 West Virginia has the highest likelihood of having deer-vehicle collisions.
 Pennsylvania filed the highest number of insurance claims.

-The buck harvest totaled over 3 million (the most in 21 years).
+The buck harvest totaled over 3 million (the most in 25 years).
 Hunters are taking fewer yearling bucks.

 Quote from Kip Adams, NDA’s Chief Conservation Officer, “We’re killing older bucks and more bucks than ever in America.”
 These numbers don’t include any poaching figures.

-The Incidence of Deer-Car Accidents Is Higher During Dawn (6 -9 PM) in Winter, According to Deer-Car Accidents Statistics (Consumer Reports)
+The Incidence of Deer-Car Accidents Is Higher During Dawn (6 -9 PM) in Winter, according to Deer-Car Accidents Statistics (Consumer Reports)

 Insurance companies see a drastic increase during autumn, peaking in November, according to an IIHS spokesperson.
 Specific insurance claims data (2006-2020) highlighted that November experienced twice the average deer-vehicle collisions.
 This number is 3.5 times higher than the claims filed in August.